 The following information should be lodged along with your clearing permit application.
 However, pre-consultation with the Department of Mines, Industry Regulation and Safety's (DMIRS) Environment Division is highly recommended before lodging your application.

 Clearing Permit application checklist

 The clearing permit application must consist of:

-- a completed application form, available from Department of Environment Regulation
+- a completed application form, available from Department of Water and Environmental Regulation

 - the prescribed fee